-- Position the patient supine and extend the neck as needed to improve anatomic view - Prepare neck with Chlorhexidine. - 3.
+- Position the patient supine and extend the neck as needed to improve anatomic view - 2.
+Prepare neck with antiseptic solution. - 3.
 Using non-dominant hand, stabilize larynx and locate the following landmarks: thyroid cartilage (Adam's apple) and cricoid cartilage (solid ring below the thyroid cartilage).
 The cricothyroid membrane lies between these cartilages. - 4.
 Make a small vertical midline incision through the skin and subcutaneous tissues over the cricothyroid membrane.
 Palpate the cricothyroid membrane with your finger.
 Note: You will not be able to visualize the cricothyroid membrane. - 5.
 Insert needle bevel through cricothyroid membrane at 90-degree angle while aspirating with syringe. - 6.
 As soon as air is freely aspirated stop advancing the needle as this indicates entry into the trachea - 7.
 Direct the needle tip inferiorly by modifying angle to 60-degrees from the patient's head.
 Advance the assembly until the stopper is in contact with the skin.
 (Note: If air is not freely aspirated and the stopper has contacted the skin the stopper may need to be removed in order to reach the trachea.
 Be aware that if the stopper is removed there is increased risk of perforating the posterior aspect of the trachea.) - 8.
 Remove the stopper while holding assembly firmly in place. - Hold the needle firmly in place and advance only the plastic cannula off the needle into the trachea until the flange rests on the neck.
 Carefully remove the needle and syringe. - 10.
-Secure cannula in place with neck strap. - 11.
-Inflate cuff if one is present. - 12.
-Apply BVM with waveform ETCO2 and ventilate the patient. - 13.
-Confirm placement by assessing for bilateral lung sounds and presence of quantitative and qualitative ETCO2. - 14.
+Inflate cuff, if one is present. - 11.
+Attach corrugated tubing extension to cannula, then apply BVM with waveform ETCO2 and ventilate the patient. - 12.
+Confirm placement by assessing for bilateral lung sounds and presence of quantitative and qualitative ETCO2. - 13.
+Secure cannula in place with neck strap. - 14.
 Frequently reassess placement and continuously monitor ETCO2.

-Airway Procedure
+Airway Procedure 5